DHANUSHJEE/Capstone-Pettycash-management-BE/README.md

 Password reset:

 Request a password reset link by sending a POST request to /api/password-reset/forgot-password with the user's email.
-Verify the password reset link sent to the user's email.
-Reset the password using the provided token.
 Running the Application
 Start the server: